bkidwell/mdepub/README.md

 * pandoc -- all purpose converter to and from Markdown syntax
 * Python 2.7
 * YAML for Python -- minimal config / serialization syntax
+* zip -- command line tool for writing/updating Zip files from the InfoZip package

 Install Calibre on a Unix box: